• Share this on:

 Vietnam is another low-cost producer

-Like producers from China, Vietnamese suppliers are very productive and can produce at low cost.
-These suppliers generally have a good idea of what is commercial and trendy.
+Like Chinese producers, Vietnamese suppliers are very productive and can produce at low costs.
+These suppliers generally have a good idea of what is commercial and trendy in Europe.
 They effectively combine handmade and mechanised production and can cater to a wide range of lower- and mid-end markets.
-This puts them in a promising position to benefit from potential disruptions in trade with China.
+This could allow them to benefit from potential disruptions in trade with China.

 Indonesia is leading in rattan basketry

-Wages in Indonesia are relatively high for Asia.
-This means suppliers have to target the mid- to high-end markets to be able to compete.
+Wages in Indonesia are higher than in countries like Vietnam.
+This means suppliers have to target the mid- to high-end markets to compete.
 They do so by delivering high-quality, decorative and functional baskets that are often handwoven.
 Indonesian basket makers are known for their quality weaving.
-The logistical structure and business climate in Indonesia are good.
-This makes the country accessible for European importers and many of them already have a long-term base in the country.
+Indonesia's logistical structure and business climate are good, making it accessible to European importers.

 Madagascar’s basketry supplies to Europe are booming